How to Pay for Assisted Living

 If your parent is a veteran, this is huge.
 VA Aid and Attendance can provide monthly financial assistance and support specifically for care needs.
 This can significantly reduce out-of-pocket costs, but requires service eligibility and involves paperwork and approval timelines

-The Real Problem (and why people get stuck)
+The Real Problem

 applications are confusing